rwjblue/ember-cli-divshot/README.md

 Simple wrapper for the `divshot-cli` package.
 Allows usage of divshot deployment from an ember-cli app with ease.

+## DEPRECATED

+Divshot has joined the Firebase team, and the existing `divshot` package and deployment system will be going away soonish.
+Due to this change, ember-cli-divshot is deprecated.

+See https://www.firebase.com/blog/2015-10-13-divshot-joins-firebase.html for more details.

 ## Usage

 ### Installation